NorthcoteHS/10DWEB/2_webDesign/lessons/1_html/README.md

     - `<table>`, with `<tr>`, `<th>`, and `<td>` elements inside
     - group any elements that belong together by putting them into a `<div>`

+4. For each element above, search the htmlGuide to see how it works before making your own!

-4. The goal of this task is to learn the elements - your webpage doesn't have to make sense, and the elements don't need to be related to each other.
+5. The goal of this task is to learn the elements - your webpage doesn't have to make sense, and the elements don't need to be related to each other.
 But do make sure to put *some* text into every element that needs text!

 Congratulations, you've now used many of the most common HTML elements!